 I was SO excited to get these for use with my second child!
 I threw a pair on while labouring and found out how absolutely horrible they were!
 Definitely only meant for smaller ladies.
 I struggled to get them on and ended up wearing a hospital pair anyway as these tore!!
 Total waste of money!

-Victoria: about a year ago
+Victoria: more than a year ago

 Great for postpartum recovery!
 Very stretchy, breathable, comfortable and saves you from ruining your regular underwear.
 As others have said your pads will stick to your pants though, which can make for an unsexy look if you're entertaining company.
 Also, due to the shorts cut pads with wings wont wrap around on these and will end up folding or sticking to you.
 Regardless im still pleased with the purchase and will recommend to pregnant friends!